hmmh/backend-autologin/README.md

 # TYPO3 Backend Auto Login

-This extension will allow you to enter the TYPO3 backend without manual login.
+This extension will allow you to login to the TYPO3 backend without providing username and password manually.
 This may be quite usefull during development.

 ## Installation

-Installation can be done via extension manager or by using composer:
+Installation can be done via extension manager or by using composer.
+As auto login will only work in development mode use `--dev` option for composer installation.

     composer require hmmh/be-auto-login --dev